zac-schutt/KlaviyoSharp/docs/CONTRIBUTING.md

 ## Testing Changes

+Whatever you do, do not use your production account for testing.
+Testing this API will create a bunch of garbage data in your account.
+You can create a free account for testing purposes.
+See the [Klaviyo API documentation](https://developers.klaviyo.com/en/docs/create_a_test_account) for how to create a test account.

 Changes should be able to be tested locally.
 To test your changes, you will need to copy the `appsettings.template.json` file to `appsettings.local.json` and fill in the values.
 You can then run the tests in your code editor.
 You can also provide the settings by setting the following environment variables:

-- `KLAVIYO_APIKEY` - Private API key beginning with pk_
+- `KLAVIYO_APIKEY` - Private API key beginning with pk\_
 - `KLAVIYO_COMPANYID` - 6 character company ID

 ### Account Config for Testing

+ The following are required for testing:

-The account is required to have a list called `Sample Data List`, and this list needs to have Single opt-in enabled in it's settings.
+- The account is required to have a list called `Sample Data List`, and this list needs to have Single opt-in enabled in it's settings.
 This can't be set with the API, but is required for testing profile subscriptions.
+- The account is required to have a flow.
+The welcome series flow is a great one for testing.